 Longer studs allow for the use of different width spacers without needed to change stud length.
 If using bolts, bolt length would have to change to account for the width of the spacer to get proper thread engagement.

 If mounting and dismounting wheels is a frequent operation for you (mostly for track use, swapping wheel/tire setup) then it is arguably safer to wear the interface between the stud and the nut rather than the bolt and hub.
 If you are changing wheels often there is a higher risk of cross-threading.
 If you cross thread the bolt in the hub, the fix is much more difficult and expensive than stripping a nut over a stud.

 Studs have more consistent torque when using nuts.
 The interface between the threads on nuts and studs is always the same thread amount.
 This allows consistent torque values for all studs.

 When bolts are installed into the wheel hub, more torque is needed to overcome the friction between the bolt and the hub as more threads are engaged the further the bolt goes in.
 The more you tighten the more threads are engaged.
 This can account for inconsistent stretching with a bolt setup over a stud.
 Overstretching of the bolt may end in fatigue and shearing of a bolt.
 Learn about the importance of proper torque values and stretching of bolts on our post HERE.

 What are the advantages of bolts?

 It is cheaper for manufacturers to use a bolt setup as OEMs just need a threaded hub and bolt, two parts as opposed to a three-part stud application; the hub, stud, and nut.
-The less parts the cheaper the setup.
+The fewer parts the cheaper the setup.

 Usually a bolt system is lighter than a stud application since fewer parts are involved.
 Less rotating mass allows for quicker acceleration and shorter braking distances, however, the noticeability is likely negligible.